vishal-git/book-reccos/README.md

 <img src='./misc/weaviate_cluster_url.png' width=500>

-> Suggested Reading: Familiarize yourself with some [Weaviate core concepts](https://weaviate.io/developers/weaviate/concepts)
+> Suggested Reading: Before moving on, you might want to familiarize yourself with some [Weaviate core concepts](https://weaviate.io/developers/weaviate/concepts)

 ## 1 (d): Check connectivity to the vector database.

 Let's make sure that we are able to connect to the Weaviate cluster via Python.
 We can use the `check_client.py` script for this purpose.
-This script will read the information from the `.env` file and try to connect to the cluster.
+This script will read the information from the `.env` file and establish a connection to the cluster.
 You can run the script using the following command:

 ```
 python src/check_client.py